Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 - Postgraduates – 27 June 2025

-These dates are not relevant for all courses - students studying at ZJSU can find the relevant dates in your student handbook.
+These dates are not relevant for all courses - if you are studying at Zhejiang GongShang University, you can find the relevant dates in your student handbook.

-If you would like to request temporary withdrawal, complete the withdrawal request form.
+If you're certain you want to apply for a period of temporary withdrawal, complete this withdrawal request form.

 Leaving university permanently